concordia-publishing-house/unite-help/admin-publisher.md

            * Delete - allows you to delete a page
            * Public -  makes the page public (viewable to everyone)
            * Private - makes the page private (viewable to members only)
           * To add a new category we click on the Add Category Icon
              * When we click on this it adds a folder under the Active Menu Items
              * From here we give the folder a name and drag it to the appropriate menu item

 (Insert Add Page Image)

    * To add a new page we click on the Add Page Icon
-               * This causes a new window to open.
+       * This will open a new window
       * We have a few options to choose from:
         * Blank Page - this is a blank page with no formatting set
          * Feed Page -  used for blogs
          * About Page - creates an about you page with some basic formatting
   * Once we have selected our page we click on Create Page to create that new page.
   * Once that is done it will take us to our newly created page to for editing.
 (Note: Edit Mode must be turned On)

 (Insert Image of New Page)

   * Once our new page opens we will be able to chose the format of the page
   * There are six options that we can choose from:

 (Image of the Format Options)

   * Clicking on the Gear Icon will bring up an edit page which allows up to make some changes

 (Insert Edit Page Image)

    * URL - this allows us to change the name of the page (Not the URL)
    * Draft -  the page will not be available for others to view it while it is in draft status
    * Published - publishes the page so that others can view it
 * Once finished click on save changes to save the new page